enes789/terraform_eks/README.md

-# Terraform and Kubernetes deployment for EKS
+# Terragrunt and Kubernetes deployment for EKS
 This repository contains a Terraform module for creating an Amazon EKS cluster and IAM resources.
 It also includes instructions for deploying a Kubernetes pod that can access an S3 bucket using the IAM role created by Terraform.

 ## Prerequisites